 Change the text as shown:

 The plaintext passed to the AEAD algorithm is the data that would follow the FILS Session element in an unencrypted frame.
 The unique counter required by the AEAD encryption algorithm shall be the current value of the AEAD counter for the AP.
-The ciphertext output by the AEAD algorithm becomes the data that follows the FILS Session element in the encrypted and authenticated (Re)Association Response frame.
+The ciphertext output by the AEAD algorithm concatenated with the Authentication Tag becomes the data that follows the FILS Session element in the encrypted and authenticated (Re)Association Response frame.
 The resulting (Re)Association Response frame shall be transmitted to the STA.

 11.11.2.6 AEAD cipher mode for FILS